Creative Experience: Personalizing Your Designs with Color Picker

 };

-The componentColor variable holds the value of the new color selected through the Color Picker and must be defined in the Properties panel to work correctly.
+The componentColor variable stores the new color selected through the Color Picker.
+To ensure proper functionality, I defined it in the Properties panel.

 Steps in the Properties Panel: